EniolaAdemola/ReactTaskApp/README.md

 ## About The Project

-[ReactTaskApp](https://eniola-task-app.vercel.app/) is a basic project app that allows users to add and delete tasks they want to work on.
+[ReactTaskApp](https://eniola-task-app.vercel.app/) is a basic project app that allows users to add task they want to work on and delete tasks by just clicking on the specific task they want to delete.

 ## Requirement